iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.2/report.md

 > Downloaded this app to review it, I didnt even verifiably open this app so NC and Roy Cooper cant track me.
 Its amazing at how so many pawns in NC has downloaded this trackable app lol<br> :date: __2020-11-02 18:21:01__

 > Im not scared of my own shadow..i dont need my stufg tracked more than it already is..i only DL to leave a review..now stick it where sun dont shine<br> :date: __2020-11-02 16:37:51__

-> Won't enable.
-Internal error.
-Bluetooth is on so I'm not sure why it won't work.
-Google Play is up to date.
-App still will not work after installing again.<br> :date: __2020-11-02 04:16:50__